The New York Times’ Executive Suite Blog says that The Worst Is Yet To Come: Anonymous Banker Weighs In On The Coming Credit Card Debacle.

 [Via Daring Fireball.]

 Having once been a newsroom intern, I have a soft spot for newspapers and newspaper people.
-It’s a bit disheartening to see the scale of layoffs and buyouts at U.S. newspapers.
+It’s a bit disheartening to see the scale of

 Even though some would newspapers are anachronistic or dinosaurs, this mashup still represents good people trying to do important work.